The Family violence jobs is part of an attraction and recruitment campaign developed by Family Safety Victoria in close partnership with the sector.

 This initiative comes out of the Royal Commission into Family Violence, which recommended greater support and focus on growing the specialist family violence and prevention workforce, recognising specialist expertise, and increasing diversity.

-It is part of a to attract and retain a highly qualified workforce and strengthen the capacity of the system to meet the current and future demands for specialist family violence and prevention practitioners.
+It is part of a 10-year industry plan to attract and retain a highly qualified workforce and strengthen the capacity of the system to meet the current and future demands for specialist family violence and prevention practitioners.